anastasiiaafanasieva/js-task-techmagic-interactions/README.md

 # js-task-techmagic-interactions

-Please, follow this link to view working project - https://js-task-techmagic-interactions.web.app/
+Please, follow this link to view the working project - https://js-task-techmagic-interactions.web.app/